...

 Counter Girls by Michael Russell (Premiere)

-Husbandry by Patrick Tovatt (Stage and film project)
+Husbandry by Patrick Tovatt (Area premiere; Stage and film development project)

 Frankie and Johnny in the Clair de Lune by Terrence McNally*

 John Orlock, Hal Corley, and Michael Russell joined us from N.Y. for productions of their plays, reflecting the ideal of having writers present during the process.
 Husbandry, first seen at Actor's Theatre of Louisville's Humana Festival, was also made into a film short after its Playworks production, made possible in part by receiving an ASC Emerging Artist Grant.
-Playworks also produced a development film short based on Christopher Kyle's award-winning play Boca.
+Playworks has also produced a short for feature development of Christopher Kyle's award-winning play Boca.

-Playworks has initiated many collaborations including Shirley Valentine, Willy Russell's Broadway and film hit.
-Over an eight year period, Shirley traveled to many theatres including Twin City Stage, Appalachian Summer Festival, Pack Place and Florida's Riverside Theatre.
-The company co-produced the SummerStage series with Spirit Square, which included Michael McKeever's Open Season, and a festival of new scripts in staged readings.
+Playworks has initiated many collaborations including a revival of Shirley Valentine with Rebecca Koon, Willy Russell's ode to independence and individualism.
+Over eight years, Shirley traveled to theatres including Twin City Stage, Appalachian Summer Festival, Pack Place and Florida's Riverside Theatre.
+The SummerStage series with Spirit Square Arts Center included Michael McKeever's Open Season, and a festival of new scripts in staged readings.
 These included Judy Simpson Cook's Starstruck, McKeever's The Garden of Hannah List, and Hal Corley's Brush the Summer By, with all three writers present to join the rehearsal process.
 Shortly after the festival two of the plays received their world premieres, Starstruck at Flat Rock Playhouse, and Brush the Summer By at Adirondack Theatre Festival.

 ...

-Thinking in Pictures was a collaboration with The Light Factory, one of only four museums of film and photography in the U.S. Thinking in Pictures offered the unusual format of film scripts in staged readings.
-The titles included Dairy Queen Days, adapted by Bob Inman from his novel, and Anita Bryant Died For Your Sins by Brian Christopher Williams, as well as Jeff Stacy's Gospel Hill, soon after made into a feature starring Danny Glover and Angela Bassett.
+Thinking in Pictures was a unique collaboration with The Light Factory, one of only four museums of film and photography in the U.S. Funded in part by The Rockwell Foundation and The Wesley Mancini Foundation, Thinking in Pictures offered the unusual format of new film scripts in staged readings.
+With all writers in attendance, the titles included Dairy Queen Days, adapted by Bob Inman from his novel, and Anita Bryant Died For Your Sins by Brian Christopher Williams, as well as Jeff Stacy's Gospel Hill, which was soon after made into a feature film starring Danny Glover and Angela Bassett.

-More recent projects have included Lunch at the Piccadilly (2015), a new musical by Clyde Edgerton and Mike Craver, and The Christians (2017) by Lucas Hnath.
-Based on Edgerton's best selling novel, and with songs by Drama Desk Award winner Craver, Piccadilly was developed in three productions and a concert version at the York Theatre Company in New York.
+More recent work has included Lunch at the Piccadilly, a new musical by Clyde Edgerton and Mike Craver, and The Christians by Lucas Hnath.
+Based on Edgerton's best selling novel and NY Times Notable Book, and with songs by Drama Desk Award winner Craver, Piccadilly was developed in three productions and a concert version at the York Theatre Company in New York.
 The Christians featured a diverse onstage choir of 23 singers from the community working alongside the professtional cast, and the involvement of a dozen senior ministers from area churches of all denominations involved in post-performance TalkBacks between artists and audiences.

-Currently Playworks is developing a new format for live performance: stage and film documentaries.
-These projects are developed over extended periods of time with director and crew working with groups of people whose life stories illuminate the history and the culture of their eras.
-They offer a way of seeing the future by looking at the past.
-Acting Our Age: A Century of America in Seven Voices, co-produced with Aldersgate ccrc and performed in 2019 after 15 months of development, featured seven people ages 73 to 95 who have seen 100 years of American life.
-Their experience spans The Great Depression, the Civil Rights era, and four wars, and paints a vivid picture of life "then and now."
-Integrating the elements of live theatre and documentary film, Acting Our Age shows how things have - and haven't - changed through the years.
-Call Me By My Name, was developed over the course of 18 months with members of the homeless community.
+In recent years Playworks has developed a new format for live performance: stage-and-film documentaries.
+These projects are developed over extended periods with director and creative team working with groups of people whose life stories illuminate the history and the culture of the times in which they lived.
+The work offers perspective on the present by revisiting the past.
+Acting Our Age: One Century in Seven Voices, sponsored by Aldersgate and performed on stage at McGlohon Theatre in 2019 after 15 months of development, featured seven people ages 73 to 95 who have seen 100 years of American life.
+With new groups, the series continued with the documentary Voices of the Pandemic (2021), and the live stage productions Using Our Voices (2022) and Voices of the Harbors (2024) in Florida, the last sponsored by Plymouth Harbor.
+The Acting Our Age live performances also subsequently became feature length films.
+Another documentary project, Call Me By My Name (2023) was developed over the course of 18 months with members of the unhoused community, receiving a N.C.
+Humanities ARP Project Support Grant.
+Playworks employs members of professional disciplines including Actors' Equity Association, Stage Directors and Choreographers Society, United Scenic Artists and IATSE.
 See the Press and Connect pages, as well as individual project pages, for more information and highlights about events and activities.
-Playworks employs members of professional disciplines including Actors' Equity Association, Stage Directors and Choreographers Society, United Scenic Artists and IATSE.

 The PlayWorks Group LLC